Eric Lupfer, Executive Director

 Jenny Peterson joined Humanities Texas in June 2020.
 Born and raised in The Woodlands, Texas, she graduated from Texas State University in San Marcos with her BA in political science and history and her MA in public history.
 Prior to joining Humanities Texas, she worked as the associate curator of exhibitions for the Bullock Texas State History Museum in Austin and as an independent museum and interpretation specialist based in Midland.
 Jenny supports the traveling exhibitions program and serves as the curator of the Byrne-Reed House collections.

 Kelsi Tyler joined Humanities Texas in October 2013.
 Originally from Houston, she holds a BA in English and rhetoric and writing from The University of Texas at Austin.
 As an undergraduate, she worked as a writing fellow for the Liberal Arts Honors program and as a consultant at the Undergraduate Writing Center.
-She supports Humanities Texas's public programs and serves as editor of the monthly e-newsletter.
+At Humanities Texas, Kelsi oversees public programs, including film screenings, Veterans' Voices, Texas Originals, and the Holiday Book Fair.
+She also serves as editor of the monthly newsletter.

 Laura Willis joined Humanities Texas in March 2023.
 She holds a BSEd in secondary English education from Baylor University and an MA in English literature from Middlebury College’s Bread Loaf School of English.
 Before joining Humanities Texas, she worked for over seven years as a middle and high school English teacher in Houston and Austin before transitioning out of the classroom into a project management role.
 In addition to supporting the work of the board and executive director, Laura serves as a coordinator for Humanities Texas’s teacher education programs, co-administers the Outstanding Teaching Awards, and coordinates the organization’s hiring processes.